What Is a Listicle?

 In the book “Collections of the State Historical Society of North Dakota” there is a mention of some person named Charles Lesticle [4].
 However, in the same book's index, he is referred to with a typo as Charles Listicle.

 Interestingly, there are already several types of listicles identified in this relatively young concept.
-The internet describes three kinds of listicles [5]:
+The internet describes three kinds of [5]:

 1. Ranked,